talwrii/plugin-repl/README.md

 })
 ```

 ## Importing modules
-Modules in Obsidian work in an interesting way that makes installing from NPM a little tricky.
+Modules in Obsidian work in an interesting way that makes installing from [NPM](https://www.npmjs.com/) a little tricky.
 There is a [technical explanation here](https://github.com/talwrii/plugin-repl-imports#technical).

-There is a system to provide imports to Plugin REPL provided by [this repository](https://github.com/talwrii/plugin-repl-imports).
-To use it, you have to checkout a repository into your vault, update a text file, run a make command and then you can use the `replRequire` function within Obsidian, as described in the [docs](https://github.com/talwrii/plugin-repl-imports).
+Plugin REPL has a system to let you import npm modules provided by [this repository](https://github.com/talwrii/plugin-repl-imports).
+To use it, you have to checkout a repository into your vault, update a text file, run a make command and then you can use the `replRequire` function within Obsidian

 ## Some questions and answers about Plugin REPL
 [Questions and answers](questions.md)